topStrip1

 Emotionally Focused Couples Therapy

-Emotionally Focused Couples Therapy (EFT) is one of the most commonly used techniques in couples therapy.
-Developed by doctors Sue Johnson and Les Greenberg in the 1980s, the EFT principle lies in attachment theory.
-It aims to strengthen the connection between two people by focusing on the emotional bond between a couple and the following communication pattern.
-Emotionally Focused Therapy aids in coping with ROCD as it helps couples understand emotionally and develop more open communication channels.
+Emotionally Focused Couples Therapy (EFT) is one of the most used techniques in couples’ therapy.
+EFT aims to strengthen the connection between two people by focusing on their emotional bond.
+Emotionally Focused Therapy helps with ROCD because it allows couples to understand and communicate with each other better.

 Cognitive Behavioral Therapy (CBT)